 - facilitate discussions on specific topics,

-- and promote common ground and joint action within the community of practice.
+- and promote common ground and joint action within the youth work community of practice.